kieferlam/DesktopMessenger-Facebook-/README.md

    1. Download Electron from http://electron.atom.io/
    2. Download the version of KieferMessenger you want from /release/app/
-   3. Place downloaded app in the (Root of Electron)/resources/.
+   3. Place downloaded app in the {Root of Electron}/resources/.
    4. To run, double click or run electron.exe.

 ## Credits